BhupeshChaudhari/VibePod/README.md

-# PodHub - Podcast Streaming WebApp
+# VibePod - Podcast Streaming WebApp

-PodHub is a podcast hosting platform built with modern web technologies including React, Node.js, MongoDB, and Express.
+VibePod is a podcast hosting platform built with modern web technologies including React, Node.js, MongoDB, and Express.
 It also integrates Firebase for video storage. also has Google Authentication, password recovery, and OTP validation.
 ## Features

 - **User Authentication :** Sign up and log in using Google authentication.